 The approach to a solution, reached in 1926, was to set up the so-called Advisory Committee on Spoken English (ACSE).
-This high-powered group of experts included the poet

-Robert Bridges, who argued unsuccessfully for the adoption of a Northern Standard, the American scholar Logan Pearsall Smith, and the Irishman George Bernard Shaw, but was composed chiefly of RP speakers, men such as the lexicographer C. T. Onions; the scientist Julian Huxley; the art historian Kenneth Clark; and Alistair Cooke, then a young journalist.
+This high-powered group of experts included the poet Robert Bridges, who argued unsuccessfully for the adoption of a Northern Standard, the American scholar Logan Pearsall Smith, and the Irishman George Bernard Shaw, but was composed chiefly of RP speakers, men such as the lexicographer C. T. Onions; the scientist Julian Huxley; the art historian Kenneth Clark; the novelist Rose Macaulay; and Alistair Cooke, then a young journalist.
 The Committee's declared task was to arbitrate on the usage and pronunciation of words, English and foreign.
 Decisions were reached by a simple vote, an arbitrary procedure that, in 1936, for example, sensibly favoured roundabouts against gyratory circuses, but, less sensibly, proposed stop-and-goes instead of traffic lights.
-Arbitrations on usage were probably much less influential for the evolution of a spoken Standard English than judgements about pronunciation.
-Alistair Cooke remembers how the ACSE settled the pronunciation of "canine":
+Logan Pearsall Smith, in particular, liked to freelance alternative coinings.
+Mindfall, he suggested, was a less colloquial rendering of brainwave, and he proposed unlike to describe 'the neutral feeling of neither liking nor disliking a person or thing'.